wataruoguchi/emmett-libs/packages/emmett-event-store-kysely/README.md

 // Required tables: messages, streams, subscriptions
 ```

-A read model table expects to have the following columns:
+**Legacy approach:** A read model table expects to have the following columns:

 - stream_id (uuid)
 - last_stream_position (bigint)
 - last_global_position (bigint)
 - partition (text)
 - snapshot (jsonb)

+**New approach (recommended):** Use `createSnapshotProjectionWithSnapshotTable` to store snapshots in a separate centralized table, keeping read model tables clean with only keys and denormalized columns.

 ### 2. Create Event Store